Embeddable Linux Kernel Subset: Features and compatibility

 ELKS is free software and available under the GNU General Public License (GPL).
-It can work with early 16-bit and many 32-bit x86 (8088, 8086) computers like IBM PC compatible systems, and later x86 models in real mode.
-Another useful area are single board microcomputers, intended as educational tools for "homebrew" projects (hardware hacking), as well as embedded controller systems (e.g. Automation).
+It can work with early 16-bit (e.g. 8086, 8088) and many 32-bit x86 computers like IBM PC compatible systems, and later x86 models in real mode.
+Another useful area is single board microcomputers, intended as educational tools for "homebrew" projects (hardware hacking), as well as embedded controller systems (e.g. Automation).

 Early versions of ELKS also ran on Psion 3a and 3aR SIBO (SIxteen Bit Organiser) PDAs with NEC V30 CPUs, providing another possible field of operation (gadget hardware), if ported to such a platform.
 This effort was called ELKSibo.
 Due to lack of interest, SIBO support was removed from version 0.4.0.

 Native ELKS programs may run emulated with Elksemu, allowing 8086 code to be used under Linux-i386.
 An effort to provide ELKS with an Eiffel compliant library also exists.